rohithgoud30/nextjs-hosting-personal-ubuntu-machine/README.md

         sudo nano /etc/systemd/system/tunnel.service

 Note:
-If you don't know your username, type this command in the terminal:
+If you don't know YOUR_USER_NAME, type this command in the terminal:

     whoami

-If you don't know your group name, type this command in the terminal:
+If you don't know YOUR_GROUP_NAME, type this command in the terminal:

     id -gn

 Add the following content: